 Professional workforce training, dedicated leadership development programs, world-class operations facilities, and our culture of caring set the stage for the thousands of hardworking team members who make our business successful.

 A main component of our company’s culture, we’re committed to giving back to the communities we call home.
-Every year, LCI team members donate their time to community outreach.
-Over the last few years, we’ve collectively volunteered more than 300,000 hours.
+Every year, Lippert team members donate their time to community outreach.
+We’ve collectively volunteered over 675,000 hours since 2017.

 A Company Culture